 1. Access to formal finance in the host country must be made a ubiquitous experience for the migrants.
 It should be more normal to create bank accounts in the host country for the migrants even before they leave their home country.
 In a shared market infrastructure, platform for cross border identity documents will become pre-requisite in order to ensure that the migrants can access banking, payments and other financial products (e.g., insurance and pension) in the host country without hassle.
-Cross interoperable payment platforms (e.g., BUNA) may also be explored to ensure, not only smooth remittance movement but also payments regarding insurance premium, claim, pension contributions and benefits.
+Cross border. interoperable payment platforms (e.g., BUNA) may also be explored to ensure, not only smooth remittance movement but also payments regarding insurance premium, claim, pension contributions and benefits.

-2. There will be strong gains by embedding or bundling insurance and pension into the remittance value chain.
-Such provision will create stickiness of the migrants towards such services. insurers and pension fund managers manage the underwriting, claim and asset management roles, remittance service providers (RSPs) may play a crucial role in the migrant insurance and pension value chain either as enablers or as distribution partners or both.
+Figure 3: Trends in Global weighted average and SmaRT' average Source: WBG RPW March 2021 2.
+There will be strong gains by embedding or bundling insurance and pension into the remittance value chain.
+Such provision will create stickiness of the migrants towards such services.
+While insurers and pension fund managers manage the underwriting, claim and asset management roles, remittance service providers (RSPs) may play a crucial role in the migrant insurance and pension value chain either as enablers or as distribution partners or both.

-4. Empowering customers
+) 4.
+Empowering customers